enENG FR 中文资料

-Isabel Sadowski is a PhD candidate in Counselling Psychology at McGill University.
+Dr. Isabel Sadowski is a clinical psychologist and member of the Ordre des Psychologues du Québec.
+She completed her PhD in Counselling Psychology at McGill University.
 She has trained across public and private settings, including the McGill University Health Centre’s Mood & Anxiety Disorders Program, the Douglas Mental Health University Institute’s Centre for Personalized Psychological Interventions for Psychosis, and Medipsy Psychological Services.
 Isabel has experience supporting adolescents, adults, and older adults with a wide range of concerns, including anxiety and depressive disorders, OCD, trauma/PTSD, perfectionism and self-criticism, emotion regulation and interpersonal difficulties, psychosis-spectrum conditions, and life transitions.
+In addition to Connecte, Isabel works in outpatient psychiatry at the Douglas with the Complex Mood Disorders team.

-Clinically, Isabel grounds her work in warmth, curiosity, and collaboration, and follows an integrative, evidence-based approach tailored to each person’s goals and strengths.
-She draws on Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), Exposure and Response Prevention (ERP) and inference-based CBT for OCD, Cognitive Processing Therapy (CPT) and Prolonged Exposure (PE) for trauma, and Mentalization-Based Therapy (MBT).
-She also incorporates mindfulness and compassion-focused strategies when helpful.
-Isabel’s style can be described as steady, non-judgmental, and practical – balancing insight with concrete tools, and pacing change in a way that feels safe and sustainable.
+Isabel’s clinical work is grounded in warmth, curiosity, and collaboration.
+She takes an integrative, evidence-based approach tailored to each client’s goals, strengths, and needs.
+Her practice draws on Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Acceptance and Commitment Therapy (ACT), Exposure and Response Prevention (ERP) and inference-based CBT for OCD, as well as trauma-focused approaches including Cognitive Processing Therapy (CPT) and Prolonged Exposure (PE).
+She also integrates elements of Mentalization-Based Therapy (MBT), and incorporates mindfulness- and compassion-focused strategies when helpful.
+Isabel’s style is steady, non-judgmental, and practical – balancing insight with concrete tools, and pacing change in a way that feels safe and sustainable.

 Alongside her clinical work, Isabel’s research explores how nature, mindfulness-compassion practices, and emerging technologies (including virtual reality) can support mental health and well-being.
 This blend of science and clinical practice informs her therapy: she is committed to keeping treatment collaborative, goal-directed, and attuned to what actually works in real-world settings.